Suzanne Mullett, General Manager

-Emily is a local poet from St. John’s NL.
-She has worked at the LSPU Hall in multiple capacities from box office and bar staff to administrative assistant and finally landing on communications and marketing manager.
-When she isn’t at the Hall she can be found cuddling her dog and writing poetry about love, death, and things that make her angry.
+August is a local poet from St. John’s NL.
+They have worked at the LSPU Hall in multiple capacities from box office and bar staff to administrative assistant and finally landing on communications and marketing manager.
+When they aren’t at the Hall they can be found cuddling their dog and writing poetry about love, death, and things that make them angry.

 Kathryn Burke, Box Office Manager